How do you design a lean warehouse layout to maximise flow and productivity?

 A good warehouse layout that minimises unnecessary transport of products and motion of people will save your business money through its whole life.

 At TXM we get the whole warehouse team involved in developing the layout.
 We use value stream mapping and spaghetti flow-mapping to work out the ideal process flow.
-We then use the plant layout development process to translate this into a physical layout of racks and working areas.

 Improvements such as: